That’s not a cake. That’s a cake!

 The forearm crutches and cylinder vacuum are also used in the US, but the underarm crutches and upright vacuum are relatively rare in France.
 I always thought it was strange when my students came to class with the forearm crutches after a car or skiing accident, because I only ever saw those used by elderly patients with lifelong disabilities or Kerry Weaver on ER.
 I don’t know which set of crutches is considered better for healing, but at least with the vacuums it makes more sense that the upright version is more common in North America – because we have a lot more carpet in our homes and businesses.
 I have yet to set foot in a home in France where there is wall-to-wall carpet instead of a few small rugs here and there.
 Since Europe prefers hardwood and tile floors, the cylinder vacuum is more convenient here.

 Another difference that I had never thought of came to me when I was flipping through Oops magazine this past weekend.
-Oops is one of those trashy celebrity magazines that I only look at to learn more slang or see what atrocities French has done to English words lately (relooké always kills me).
+Oops is one of those trashy celebrity magazines that I only look at to learn more slang.
 There was a picture of Zac Efron next to a car holding a few things in his hands, one of which was a tube of Burt’s beeswax lip balm, which is very recognizable to Americans – as are most tubes of chapstick.
-[I believe this was the paparazzi photo if you want to see for yourself.]

 However, the caption in French said that he was holding a tube of homeopathic pills.
-I don’t think that Burt’s Bees products are as popular in France as in the US, and homeopathic pills found in little tubes are very common, so it’s easy to see why the author was mistaken:
+I don’t think that Burt’s Bees products are as popular in France as in the US, and homeopathic pills found in little tubes are very common in France, so it’s easy to see why the author was mistaken: